bwindsor/hrob2021/pages/en/index.md

 author: Jan Tojnar
 modified: Dan Straka
 ---
+##### 8. 6.
+2025
+This weekend we've spent by the final preparation of the control sites.
+You can look forward to recognize nice places of Jizera mountains and it's foothills.
+Terrain is challenging as you can expect in the mountains.
+We look forward to meeting you here in less than two weeks.

 ##### 25. 5.
 2025
 There is only one week left until the end of the regular application deadline, so don't wait any longer please.